top of page

 Q: Do you have any other hobbies ?

 I have so many interests and hobbies that I love to pursue!
-I love to ski!
-Hiking is a big favorite of mine and also boating on Squam Lake!
+I ski, hike and boat.
 The world is so interesting I don’t have enough time to do everything I love to do!

 Q: Anything else you’d like to add?